Articles

 The following are items to complete after the Annual Meeting:

 - Work with the Community Manager to compile the list of Board members, including the newly elected members.
-Ensure that the new Board Members have filled the terms and are carefully tracked in communities that provide for staggered terms.
+Ensure that the new Board Members have filled their terms and are carefully tracked in communities that provide for staggered terms.

 - Schedule the first Board of Directors meeting post-election/Annual Meeting.
 This is typically the meeting at which the Board Members will determine the association’s officers.